 Common Public Disability Benefits That Affect SSD Benefits

 - State retirement benefits based on disability

 Benefits That Will NOT Affect Your SSD Benefits

 - Supplemental Security Income (SSI)

 - State/local benefits if Social Security taxes have been deducted from your earnings

 The reduction, or offset, is calculated by totaling the applicable benefits against your former average earnings before you became disabled.
 These benefits can only total 80 percent of your average earnings; if they are greater, the remaining amount will be deducted from your SSD payments.
 If the other benefits end or are reduced, your SSD will increase accordingly.

 Do you have more questions about Social Security disability benefits and offsets?
-Reach out to us today by calling our office or starting a live chat now!
+Reach out to us today by calling a Lancaster Social Security Disability attorney from our firm or starting a live chat now!